jdybuncio/dsi_capstone_1/README.md

 ## Using Student Educational Data to Predict Relationship Status

-Capstone I Project for Galvanize Data Science Immersive
+Capstone I Project for Galvanize Data Science Immersive, Week 4

 by Taite Sandefer